Arjumand Ali

-Biography
+Early and personal life

 The tombstone of Arjumand Ali and his wife, Amina Khatun Chowdhurani.

 Ali was born in 1870, to a Bengali Muslim family of Chowdhuries in eastern Bhadeshwar, Golapganj, located in the Sylhet District of Assam Province.
 Through his father, Bande Ali Chowdhury, he was a descendant of the medieval Baro-Bhuiyan chieftain Fateh Khan.
 From an early age, Ali was described to have been a lover of poetry and a deep thinker.
+He married Amina Khatun Chowdhurani, the daughter of the Zamindar of Rupsha Umed Reza Chowdhury and Syeda Aftabunnesa Chowdhurani.
+His brother-in-law was Khan Bahadur Abidur Reza Chowdhury.
+Ali was blind.

+Work

 After passing matriculation in 1890, Ali left education and found employment as a school inspector.
 In 1891, he wrote Premdarpaṇ, which is recognised as the first Bengali prose novel written by a Muslim.
 The novel was a love story between a Muslim boy and Hindu girl, as well as Ali's personal sorrows.
 Ali claimed that the novel was based on a true incident.
-He married Amina Khatun Chowdhurani, the daughter of the Zamindar of Rupsha Umed Reza Chowdhury and Syeda Aftabunnesa Chowdhurani.
-His brother-in-law was Khan Bahadur Abidur Reza Chowdhury.
-Ali was blind.
 His poetry anthology was published in 1905, with the title Hriday Sangīt.

+Death

 Ali died in 1930 and had no children.
 He was buried in the Rupsa zamindar family graveyard in Faridganj, Chandpur District, and a mazar (mausoleum) was constructed around his grave.